meanstream-io/docs/README.md

 ![image](_media/transition-types-native.png ':size=1200')

 If you know ATEM Software Control and the ATEM's Transition types, you should find your way around easily.
+All native Transition types can be edited via the user interface.
+If you want to use the code editor, refer to the [API Schema](#api-schema) section for details on the structure, properties and their values.

 ## MeanStream Transitions